Low Carb Perfect Keto Fishcakes: learn how easy it is to make them and you’ll never buy packaged ones again.

 - remove any skin and bones from the fish and cut the flesh into small chunks.

-- toss all ingredients into a large bowl.
+- toss all ingredients, except fats, into a large bowl.

 - blend well by repeatedly squeezing the mixture through your fingers and turning the mix over.

 - add a little more coconut flour if the mixture feels too wet (depends on egg size).

 - form round shapes and flatten to about 1 cm height.